austintcecil/MECH-105-Algorithms/LU Factorization with Pivoting/README.md

 # LU Factorization Algorithm #
--Runs a function luFactor(A) that performs LU decomposition with pivotiing
+- Runs a function luFactor(A) that performs LU decomposition with pivotiing
 inputs:
--A = coefficient matrix
+- A = coefficient matrix
 outputs:
--L = lower triangular matrix
+- L = lower triangular matrix
--U = upper triangular matrix
+- U = upper triangular matrix
--P = the permutation matrix
+- P = the permutation matrix
--And stores the length of square matrix A
+- And stores the length of square matrix A